Isabella Beecher Hooker

-Isabella Beecher Hooker (February 22, 1822 – January 25, 1907) was a leader, lecturer and social activist in the American suffragist movement.
+Isabella Beecher Hooker (February 22, 1822 – January 25, 1907) was an American lecturer and social activist in the American abolitionist and suffragist movements.

 Early life

 Isabella Holmes Beecher was born in Litchfield, Connecticut, the fifth child and second daughter of Harriet Porter and the Reverend Lyman Beecher.
 As her father was called to new congregations, the family went to Boston, and then Cincinnati.
 In Cincinnati she attended her half-sister Catharine's Western Female Institute.
 The Western Female Institute closed during the Panic of 1837, not long after Isabella's mother Harriet died.
 Then, at age fifteen, she returned to Connecticut for an additional year of schooling at the Hartford Female Seminary, the first school her sister Catherine had founded, but was no longer involved with.

 While studying in Hartford, Isabella met John Hooker, a young lawyer from an established Connecticut family.
 They married in 1841, and Isabella spent most of the following twenty-five years raising their three children.
 John brought a reformist attitude to the marriage; just before their marriage, John made his abolitionist sympathies known.
 Isabella did not immediately approve of her husband's position, but she gradually converted to the anti-slavery cause.
 Throughout the 1850s Isabella supported the abolitionist cause, but her primary activity was motherhood.
 These early tendencies toward domesticity were likely an influence of her sister Catherine's philosophy.
 The Hooker family moved to Hartford in 1853 and purchased land with Francis and Elisabeth Gillette, which formed the first homesteads of what would become the Nook Farm Literary Colony.